 The whole family will love these simple maple-glazed glazed carrots.
 With nothing in them other than carrots, a bit of oil, maple syrup and some salt, pepper, nutmeg and cinnamon, these baby carrots are vegetarian, vegan, and also gluten-free.

-- 16 oz. baby carrots
+16 ounces baby carrots

-- 1 tbsp. vegetable oil
+1 tablespoon vegetable oil

-- 2 tbsp. maple syrup
+2 tablespoons maple syrup

-- Steam the carrots until lightly tender, about eight minutes, then remove them from the heat immediately and transfer to a dish to prevent them from cooking more in the hot pan.
+Steam the carrots until tender but still slightly firm, about 8 minutes, and then remove them from the heat immediately and transfer to a dish to prevent them from cooking more in the hot pan.